 32. Does Preferred Payments help with Chargebacks?
 Do you offer a Chargeback management tool?

-Yes we will help you gather documents so that you can dispute a chargeback.
-We also offer a chargeback management tool which allows you to oversee and quickly respond to any disputes that come your way.
+Yes.
+Preferred Payments will help you gather the appropriate documents to dispute a chargeback.
+We also offer a chargeback management tool which allows you to oversee and quickly respond to any disputes.

 33. Does Preferred Payments offer automatic card updater?